listedlinked/newsvn/doc/README.md

-AmsterdamCoin Core
+NewSVN Core
 =====================

 Setup
 ---------------------
-[AmsterdamCoin Core](http://amsterdamcoin.com/wallet) is the original AmsterdamCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of AmsterdamCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[NewSVN Core](http://newsvn.com/wallet) is the original NewSVN client and it builds the backbone of the network.
+However, it downloads and stores the entire history of NewSVN transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run AmsterdamCoin on your native platform.
+The following are some helpful notes on how to run NewSVN on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/amsterdamcoin-qt (GUI, 32-bit) or bin/32/amsterdamcoind (headless, 32-bit)
+- bin/32/newsvn-qt (GUI, 32-bit) or bin/32/newsvnd (headless, 32-bit)
-- bin/64/amsterdamcoin-qt (GUI, 64-bit) or bin/64/amsterdamcoind (headless, 64-bit)
+- bin/64/newsvn-qt (GUI, 64-bit) or bin/64/newsvnd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run amsterdamcoin-qt.exe.
+Unpack the files into a directory, and then run newsvn-qt.exe.

 ### OSX

-Drag AmsterdamCoin-Qt to your applications folder, and then run AmsterdamCoin-Qt.
+Drag NewSVN-Qt to your applications folder, and then run NewSVN-Qt.

 ### Need Help?

-* See the documentation at the [AmsterdamCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [NewSVN Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [AmsterdamCoin Forum](http://forum.amsterdamcoin.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [NewSVN Forum](http://forum.newsvn.com/).
-* Join one of our Slack groups [AmsterdamCoin Slack Groups](https://amsterdamcoin.com/slack-logins/).
+* Join one of our Slack groups [NewSVN Slack Groups](https://newsvn.com/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build AmsterdamCoin on your native platform.
+The following are developer notes on how to build NewSVN on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)